srobo/website/_events/sr2024/virtual-kickstart.md

 together.
 This is a great way to get to know your team mates and start working together on the kit.

+Throughout the afternoon we'll have Blueshirts (our awesome volunteers!) in the Discord server, ready to answer any questions you may have and to help you through the microgames.
+These microgames will help your team become familiar with the Kit you've been provided and should kickstart some ideas for your robot's design.

 ## Schedule

 | Time  | Info |